 Kvanefjeld, Ilimaussac complex, southern Greenland

 The current proposal is for the mine and concentrator with flotation circuit to produce a REE-U concentrate plus zinc and fluorspar by-products.
-The concentrate comprising 8.5% of the milled ore and containing 15% REO and 0.20% U will be exported to a dedicated refinery to produce 23,000 tonnes of mixed rare earth carbonate (15% of this heavy REO) and 425 tU per year in stage 1.
+The concentrate comprising 8.5% of the milled ore and containing 15% REO and 0.25% U would be exported to a dedicated refinery to produce 23,000 tonnes of mixed rare earth carbonate (15% of this heavy REO) and 425 tU per year in stage 1.
 Start-up costs for a 3 Mtpa plant are estimated at $810 million - $450 million for mine and concentrator and $350 million for the refinery.
 Unit production costs are low for REOs and an incremental cost of $37/lb U3O8 for the uranium initially, falling to $31 if the production rate doubles.
 The company is seeking partners for the offshore refinery.
 The metallurgical flowsheets for both concentrator and refinery were finalised in 2013.

 There is considerable further mineral potential in the immediate area – up to 600,000 tU according to IAEA estimates.
 As well as Kvanefjeld and adjacent Steenstrupfjeld, Zone 2 (6 km north) and Zone 3 were identified in 2011 within the project area.
 In March 2012 the company announced Zone 2 (now Sorensen) inferred resources in the same geology of 62,440 tU at 0.015% cut-off (av 0.03%) and 2.67 Mt REOs.
 In June, initial Zone 3 inferred resources of 24,300 tU and 1.1 Mt total REO were added.
 This took the project total to 221,600 tU, 2.24 Mt zinc and 10.3 Mt REO including 370,000 t heavy REO with 840,000 t Y2O3.
 Zone 3 has the same geology and its similar mineralisation outcrops extensively, with higher grade portions near surface.

 A year after the Greenland government allowed the company's feasibility studies to include uranium, in December 2011 it amended the company's exploration licence to include uranium.
-The company can now apply for a mining licence including uranium, with a view to first production in 2016, followed by a long mine life.
+The company could then apply for a mining licence including uranium, with a view to first production in 2016, followed by a long mine life.
 The company is conducting detailed discussions under confidentiality agreements with several international consortia regarding development scenarios and their funding.
 In November 2012 the Greenland government voted unanimously to support the project, including uranium, and in October 2013 it repealed the long-standing policy banning uranium development.
 It noted that it is Denmark's responsibility to ensure that international conventions, such as non-proliferation, are respected.
 Denmark is pursuing this, and both states expect to have a cooperation agreement for the mining and export of uranium finalised in 2014.
 The IAEA Additional Protocol for Greenland entered into force in March 2013.

 Eco Ridge, Elliot Lake, Ontario